 The Cultural Services of the French Embassy, the French-American Foundation and PEN American Center award translation prizes for fiction, non-fiction and poetry.

 1) FRENCH VOICES AWARD

-Applications must be made electronically: the e-form will be available on this webpage from February 26th through March 20th, 2013.
+Applications must be made electronically: the e-form is available here.

 The French Voices Award honors both translators and American publishers for their work.
 The program's goal is to create a US-published series of books representing the very best of contemporary French writing in every field.
 This ambitious program is aimed to support translations from French into English.
 Applications are accepted twice per year and candidates are selected by a literary committee.

 Launched in 2006 by the Cultural Services of the French Embassy and PEN American Center, this program has been made possible thanks to the support of FACE Foundation, the Florence Gould Foundation, the Andrew W. Mellon Foundation, and the Cultural Services of the French Embassy.